akmilton11/Stock-Analysis/README.md

   * Improving the logic of the code to make it easier for future users to read

 ## Results:
-Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+### Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

 ![](Resources/VBA_Challenge_2017.PNG)
 ![](Resources/VBA_Challenge_2018.PNG)

+I was able to trim down certain sections of the code in order to make it more efficient.

+#### Greenstock
+For j = 2 To RowCount
+           '5a) Get total volume for current ticker
+           If Cells(j, 1).Value = ticker Then

+               totalVolume = totalVolume + Cells(j, 8).Value

+#### Refactored
+        '3b) Check if the current row is the first row with the selected tickerIndex.
+         If Cells(i - 1, 1).Value <> tickers(tickerindex) Then

+               tickerStartingPrices(tickerindex) = Cells(i, 6).Value

+         End If

 ## Summary:
    * What are the advantages or disadvantages of refactoring code?
-        a) The advantages of refactoring code is to create the code is fresher, easier to understand, less complex, and easier to maintain.
-It can make the code more flexible, in the case that there are other variables that may need to be added ot the functions.
+        1. The advantages of refactoring code is to create the code is fresher, easier to understand, less complex, and easier to maintain.
+        2. It can make the code more flexible, in the case that there are other variables that may need to be added ot the functions.
-        b) The disadvantages of refactoring code is it is time consuming.
-You are
+        3. The disadvantages of refactoring code is it is time consuming.
+You are attempting to alter a model that is already running somewhat efficiently.
+        4. You run the risk of trying to overcomplicate a solved issue.
    * How do these pros and cons apply to refactoring the original VBA script?
-        a)
+        1. I was able to run the code more efficiently which was one of the main goals of the project.
+We were tasked with not adding functionality but improving the logic.
+Obviously this being my first time with VBA - changing code that works is nerve racking.
+With this it becomes more of understanding the code rather than trying to jump in and change it.